Azure/azure-iot-sdk-csharp/digitaltwin/service/sample/GetDigitalTwin/readme.md

 In order to run this sample, you must set environment variables for:
 - "IOTHUB_CONNECTION_STRING" : Your IoT Hub's connection string
-- "DEVICE_ID" : The ID of the device to invoke the command onto
+- "DEVICE_ID" : The ID of the device to get the digital twin of

 ### Other Prerequisites
 In order to run this sample, you will need an IoT Hub.
 You will also need at least one device registered in this hub so that the sample can interact with that device